quicwg/base-drafts/draft-ietf-quic-http.md

 Frame types which were used in HTTP/2 where there is no corresponding HTTP/3 frame have also been reserved ({{iana-frames}}).
-These frame types MUST NOT be sent, and receipt MAY be treated as an error of type HTTP_FRAME_UNEXPECTED.
+These frame types MUST NOT be sent, and receipt MAY be treated as an error of type H3_FRAME_UNEXPECTED.

 # Error Handling {#errors}